Tatmadaw Government (1988–2011): Recruitment of child soldiers

-It has been alleged that the SPDC forcibly recruited children – some as young as 10 – to serve in its army, the Tatmadaw.
+It has been alleged that the SPDC forcibly recruited children – some as young as 10 – to serve in its military, the Tatmadaw.
 It is difficult to estimate the number of child soldiers used to serve in the Burmese army, but there were thousands, according to Human Rights Watch, the Child Soldiers Global Report 2008 and Amnesty International.

 The UN Secretary-General named the SPDC in four consecutive reports for violating international standards prohibiting the recruitment and use of child soldiers.

 Forced relocations

 Human Rights Watch reported that since Cyclone Nargis in May 2008, the Burmese authorities expelled hundreds, if not thousands, of displaced persons from schools, monasteries, and public buildings, and encouraged them to return to their destroyed villages in the Irrawaddy Delta.
 The authorities emptied some public buildings and schools to use as polling stations for the 24 May referendum on a new constitution, despite pleas from United Nations Secretary-General Ban Ki-moon to postpone the referendum and focus their resources on humanitarian relief.
 The SPDC was alleged to have evicted people from dozens of government-operated tented relief camps in the vicinity of the former capital Yangon, ordering the residents to return to their homes, regardless of the conditions they face.

-The forced evictions were part of government efforts to demonstrate that the emergency relief period was over and that the affected population were capable of rebuilding their lives without foreign aid.
+The forced evictions were part of government efforts to demonstrate that the emergency relief period was over and that the affected population was capable of rebuilding their lives without foreign aid.
 People who were forced from their homes by Cyclone Nargis are considered to be internally displaced persons under international law.
 Under the UN Guiding Principles on Internal Displacement, the Burmese government was urged to ensure the right of "internally displaced persons to return voluntarily, in safety and with dignity, to their homes or places of habitual residence, or to resettle voluntarily in another part of the country."